South Florida Business Climate in 2023

 Prepare Prior to Meeting Business Broker

-South Florida business owners seeking to take advantage of the strong business sales environment in 2023 may take preparatory steps prior to listing the business with a professional business broker.
+South Florida business owners seeking to take advantage of the strong business sales environment in 2023 may take preparatory steps prior to listing the business for sale.
 These steps include having an organized and coherent set of financials, de-emphasizing the seller’s role in the business, determining the accurate capital base (or cost basis) of the business for capital gains tax purposes, and obtaining a sales tax certificate of compliance.
 Accomplishing these tasks helps the business broker determine the best possible asking price and prepares the seller for the tax ramifications of selling their business in 2023.

 The most critical step that a business seller must take prior to putting their business for sale in 2023 is having an organized, accurate, and up to date set of financials.
 The financials should consist of the last three years of tax returns or profit and loss statements.
 Significantly, the financials should include the 2022 profit and loss statement if the 2022 tax return is not yet available.
 Most business buyers prefer to see a trend of three years worth of financials.
 If business was interrupted in 2020 due to the Coronavirus, then 2019 financials should be provided so that the buyer understands how the business performed prior to the interruption from the Virus.

-- The purpose of having an organized set of financials is to derive the true ‘owner benefit’ of the business.
+- The purpose of having an organized set of financials is to derive the adjusted owner benefit of the business.

-- The owner benefit refers to the true economic profit derived from the business by the owner.
+- The owner benefit refers to the true economic profit derived from the business by a working owner.

 - This incorporates the EBITDA (Earnings Before Interest, Taxes, Depreciation, and Amortization) of the business, and then adds back ‘hidden assets’ such as the owner’s salary, personal expenses of the owner that are expensed through the business, unrecorded cash, and any other necessary adjustments to reflect what a working buyer of the business would expect to receive in annual owner benefit.